In Part 1 of this tutorial series, we explained the basics of how to use WordPress widgets.

 http://www.yourdomain.com/images/supportbutton.jpg

-You will use this information in Step 3.
+This information will be used in Step 3.

-Step 2 – Add the destination page.
+Step 2 – Create your destination page.

-Create a contact page and note its URL …
+Create a contact page and note down its URL …

-Step 3 – Create the HTML code for your text widget.
+Step 3 – Create your text widget code.

 - Replace “http://www.yourdomain.com/contact-us” in the code above with the URL of your contact page location.

-- Replace “http://yourimagelocation.com/img/supportbutton.jpg” in the code above with the URL of your image location.
+- Replace “http://yourimagelocation.com/img/supportbutton.jpg” in the code with the URL of your image location.

-Replace the above URLs and then copy all of your text file content to your clipboard when finished.
+Replace the above URLs and then copy all of the above code to your clipboard when finished.

-If you need help understanding basic HTML code, see this tutorial:
+If you need help with basic HTML code, refer to this tutorial:

-Go back to your Widgets section …
+Now, go back into your Widgets panel …

 (Widgets Screen)